cavannis/souhackathon2023/README.md

 This program has a text slower that is easy to change. slow_printer = Slowprinter(delay=0.00) would make the text instant and allow the program to run at normal speed.
 This line of code is at
 MacBeth_runner.py file at line 16.

+#ATTEMPTED CHALLENGES FOR THE PROGRAM
+1. set up a gui - check
+2. set up the gui have a functioning selection and save ability - check
+3. set up the gui to have a functional back button - 3 hours attempted to no success
+4. use a stack somewhere, preferrable keeping track of coins or use to the back button to track questions.
+5. implement hashing or an encryption and decryption algorithm.